 Requires community colleges to report tuition and fee rates, the annual cost of tuition and fees for a 30 credit course load, and tuition and fee increases from the prior year to CEPI by the last business day of August.
 CEPI will then provide the information to various state agencies.
-Executive relocates requirements of section to Section 217b.
-House concurs.
-Senate concurs.
-Conference concurs.
+Relocates requirements of section to Section 217b.